-We have a school-wide discipline plan with three Berewick rules: I am Safe, I am a Learner, I am Respectful.
+We have a school-wide discipline plan with three Berewick rules: I have a calm body and use walking feet, I use kind words and actions, I take care of my things and my school.
 The school has uniform rules and consequences for each class.
 The teachers review the rules and make sure the students are aware of the consequences that occur when a rule is broken.
 Parents are also given a copy of the rules and consequences at the beginning of the school year.
 Students are referred to the office once the discipline plan has been followed in the classroom.
 School administrators contact parents and take appropriate action as outlined in the Student Rights and Responsibilities Handbook.

 THE SCHOOL LEADERSHIP TEAM